* Coaster Enthusiasts of Canada *

 THEME PARK HEAVEN (1992) NTSC

-Shows the development of theme parks and rides, from Disneyland
+Shows the development of theme parks and rides from Disneyland

 through to modern parks like Cedar Point, and future trends in

 the guise of Universal Studios.
-Several of Disney's imagineers are
+Several of Disney's imagineers

-given.
-Designers like Ron Toomer are profiled.
-The tape concludes
+rider's opinions are given.
+Designers like Ron Toomer are

-with a look at simulator technology. *(With many shots borrowed from
+technology. *(With many shots borrowed from the PBS production

-early Disneyland and kinescope shots of opening day.)
+Disneyland and kinescope shots of opening day.)

 Produced by: Running Time: 46m